numpy/numpy/benchmarks/README.rst

 development version of NumPy to your current Python environment.

 *Before beginning, ensure that* airspeed velocity *is installed.*
-By default, `asv` ships with support for anaconda and virtualenv.
+By default, `asv` ships with support for anaconda and virtualenv.:

     pip install asv
     pip install virtualenv